andykuszyk/andykuszyk.github.io/README.md

 ---
 ## [What I learned from starting a new project](./2022-10-19-what-i-learned-from-a-new-project.md)
 I have spent almost the last two years working on a large, greenfield project first as the lead engineer, and now as the head of engineering.
 I've learnt a lot about how to grow engineering teams, and build complex systems in this time.
-This blog post summarises some of my key kearnings.
+This blog post summarises some of my key learnings.

 *Published: 19th October 2022.*